Brill, Buckinghamshire

 Brill is a village and civil parish in west Buckinghamshire, England, close to the border with Oxfordshire.
 It is about 4 mi north-west of Long Crendon and 7 mi south-east of Bicester.
 At the 2011 Census, the population of the civil parish was 1,141.
-Brill has a royal charter to hold a weekly market, but has not done so for many years.
+Brill has a royal charter to hold a weekly market, but has not done so for years.

 Toponymy

 Brill's name is tautological, being a combination of Brythonic and Anglo Saxon words for 'hill' (Brythonic breg and Anglo Saxon hyll).
 The name attracted the attention of J. R. R. Tolkien, who based the Middle-earth village of Bree upon it.

 Manor

 The manor of Brill was the administration centre for the royal hunting Forest of Bernwood and was for a long time a property of the Crown.
 King Edward the Confessor had a palace here.
 There is evidence that Henry II, John, Henry III and Stephen all held court at the palace.
 It remained in place until the time of Charles I, who turned the building into a Royalist garrison in the English Civil War.
 This led the Parliamentarian John Hampden to destroy it in 1643.